 This isn’t some dark art, as they’ve clearly got their sensible heads on and invested in an electric pump, all specially designed for an inflatable stand up paddle board or kayak.

-Alas, choosing the best can be a bit of a minefield, as there is a huge range of price and quality available.
+Alas, choosing the best can be a bit of a minefield, as there is a huge range of price and quality available today.
 But we’re here to guide you through it, so you can join the smug coffee quaffers watching over the thrashing manual pumpers.

 The best electric pumps for inflatable paddle boards and kayaks